 Hibernian boss Pat Fenlon praised Ben Williams after his penalty save in the Scottish Cup win over Aberdeen

-Hibernian boss Pat Fenlon praised Ben Williams after his penalty save secured a 1-0 victory over Aberdeen in the Scottish Cup.
+Hibernian boss Pat Fenlon praised Ben Williams after his penalty save in the victory over Aberdeen in the Scottish Cup.

 Williams saved Scott Vernon's spot-kick seven minutes from time as Hibs progressed to the last eight of the competition with a wonder goal from Gary Deegan at Easter Road.